hamf2/LanderLearner/readme.md

    - `gui.py` is **decoupled** from the environment, only reading its state.
    - `physics.py` handles **all** physics updates with pymunk.
    - `agents/` can be expanded with different agents (human, RL, scripted).
    - `utils/` keeps config constants and helper functions.
+   - `utils/rewards.py` enables interchangable reward functions.
+   - `utils/observations.py` enables interchangable observation modes.
+   - `utils/target.py` implements multiple options for target spawning and motion.

 2. **Optional Headless Mode**
    - Passing `--gui` toggles the UI.
 Without it, training can proceed faster.

-3. **Customization**
-   - All classes here can be freely extended to handle advanced terrain, better collision detection, improved control schemes, or more sophisticated RL algorithms.